poulosar/sql-challenge/README.md

 To run the bonus, you must install psycopg2.From a terminal, run this: `pip install psycopg2` You must also have Jupyter Labs installed.
 The version i am running is 3.0.16.
 If you have errors in your code, please update to this version.

 Please create a config file located in the local repository>EmployeeSQL>Bonus.
-Name this config "config.py" and format it as follows\n
+Name this config "config.py" and format it as follows
 ```
 username:"your postgres username here"
 password: "your postgres password here"